mieweb/docs/content/functions/encounters/working-in-a-legacy-encounter.md

 ## Printing Scripts & E-Orders from Encounter

-After you have worked in the encounter and done documentation and have either saved it or submitted the encounter (see other help documentation *Encounters-Archiving-Closing-Rearchiving.pdf*) you will be taken to the ‘view' of the encounter.
+After you have worked in the encounter and done documentation and have either saved it or submitted the encounter (see other help documentation [Archiving/Closing/Re-archiving Encounters](https://docs.enterprisehealth.com/functions/encounters/archiving-closing-re-archiving-encounters/)) you will be taken to the ‘view' of the encounter.
 This is the ‘document view' of what all you entered and documented in this encounter.
 You can also get to the ‘view' by clicking the View (name of encounter) link at the top of your summary toolbar.

 ![](../working-in-a-legacy-encounter.assets/df9e8d0b144b2e5692f9f05f4a6b39e6.png)